Skip to main content

 Dismissal by the Employer for Authorized Causes

-On the other hand, authorized causes for dismissal occur due to external factors, often unrelated to the employee’s actions.
-These include business-related reasons such as the introduction of labor-saving technologies, redundancy where positions are no longer required, or organizational restructuring aimed at preventing losses.
-Additionally, terminations can happen due to the permanent closure of the business or the employee’s health conditions, such as illness or disability, which affect their ability to perform their job.
+Authorized causes for dismissal occur due to external factors, often unrelated to the employee’s actions.
+These include business-related reasons such as the introduction of labor-saving technologies, redundancy where positions are no longer required, retrenchment to prevent losses, closure or cessation of business, or disease under the Labor Code.
 In such cases, the termination is not a result of the employee’s misconduct, but rather operational or health-related needs of the employer.

 Procedures for Termination in the Philippines

-The termination procedures in the Philippines differ based on whether the dismissal is due to valid causes or authorized causes, and both employers and employees must adhere to the legal process.
-For valid cause dismissals, the employer must establish a legitimate reason, gather supporting evidence, and provide the employee with a notice of termination outlining the cause and circumstances, along with relevant documentation.
-The employee must be given an opportunity to explain within a specified time frame, usually 5 days, after which a final decision is made.
-In the case of authorized cause dismissals, the employer must identify the grounds for termination, provide written notice to the employee at least 30 days in advance, and submit a copy to the Department of Labor and Employment (DOLE).
-Employees terminated for authorized causes are entitled to separation pay in accordance with DOLE guidelines.
+The termination procedures in the Philippines differ based on whether the dismissal is due to just causes or authorized causes, and both employers and employees must adhere to the legal process.
+For just-cause dismissals, the employer must establish a legitimate reason, gather supporting evidence, and observe due process, including written notices and an opportunity for the employee to explain.
+In the case of authorized-cause dismissals, the employer must identify the grounds for termination, provide written notice to the employee at least 30 days in advance, and submit a copy to the Department of Labor and Employment (DOLE).
+Employees terminated for authorized causes are entitled to separation pay in accordance with the Labor Code.

 Severance Pay

-Severance pay is compensation provided to employees who are terminated due to authorized causes such as illness or business closure.
-The amount of severance pay depends on the employee’s length of service and the reason for the termination.
+Severance pay, more commonly referred to as separation pay in the Philippines, is compensation provided to employees who are terminated due to authorized causes such as redundancy, retrenchment, installation of labor-saving devices, disease, or business closure in cases where the law requires payment.
+The amount of separation pay depends on the employee’s length of service and the reason for the termination.

 Who Is Not Entitled to Severance Pay?